 Once your meetings are set, your Active Meetings page will list all of the scheduled meetings with dates and times.
 You can sort this list in ascending or descending order of date.

 When you click Launch from the menu, it will open the meeting lobby page.
 The meeting lobby page contains the name of the moderator (room creator), the invite link (if set for external participants), and the starting date/time.
-Each meeting room is also given a dial-in number so that participants without access to headphones can listen to the meeting.
 When the meeting time has started, the Enter Meeting Room button will be blue and active.
+NOTE: there are call-in numbers available for the moderator only.
+Students are not allowed to call in to the meetings.

 Note: Firefox and Chrome are the recommended browsers for Virtual Classroom sessions.
+Safari can be used on iOS.
 It is also recommended that headphones are used to prevent echo.

 To create a quicklink to a virtual classroom session: